BillNickYT/VideoCutter/README.md

 # VideoCutter
-This little program that I made that cuts videos together.
+This is little program that I made that cuts videos together.

 -------
 Just put the videos in the "input" folder and songs in the "audio" folder.